sow451/blog/_pages/about.md

  [LinkedIn](https://www.linkedin.com/in/legaljargon/) | [Twitter](https://twitter.com/sowmyarao_) or you can email me: contactsowmyarao at gmail dot com |

 My name is Sowmya.
 I specialize in building regulated fintech products from concept to launch, and moving them to the growth phase (0-$10m USD revenue).
-I'm a fintech (payments API) founder from the batch of YC W20.
-1x exit💰.
+Fintech nerd who knows the nuts and bolts of payments and credit.
+YC founder (YC W20) w 1x exit💰.
 Aspiring murder-mystery writer.
 I like reading SFF.
 I build JS games for little kids to learn maths and spellings.
 Parenting 2 👦, 1 🐶 and living in Bangalore, India.

 ## **My CV**